rfries/enig4s/doc/Cabinet.md

 | Z.III    | 3581620794                 | Enigma Z (10 position numeric Enigma)   |
 | Z.UKW    | 5079183642                 | Enigma Z (10 position numeric Enigma)   |

+NOTE: The [Crypto Museum](https://www.cryptomuseum.com/) was an invaluable resource in finding the wiring details for these various models.

 ### Wheels

 Named wheels have wirings that correspond to their name, as well as notches defined